 The words that stood out the most on the page were me quoting my mum saying that "this illness was going to affect my life forever."
 How true these words were, but I did not realise it then.

-There's still so much more to learn about narcolepsy
+There's still more to learn about heat and narcolepsy symptoms

 I don't think the 15-year-old who felt she needed extra naps or the 18-year-old who was newly diagnosed understood the magnitude of that statement.
 At 39, I think back to being newly diagnosed and hearing and understanding I would need to medicate to regulate my body, but not realising how this diagnosis, this disorder would permeate so many areas of my life.